AgeID/sample-app/readme.md

 |AGEID_CALLBACK_URL | Callback url set as _APP_URL_/ageIdCallback E.g. http://localhost/ageIdCallback
 |AGEID_REDIRECT_URL | Redirect url set as _APP_URL_/ageIdRedirectCallback E.g. http://localhost/ageIdRedirectCallback
 |AGEID_TIMEOUT      | Timeout in minutes while is waiting for verification.
 Default: 60
+|NAT_OUTBOUND_IP      | Set your outbound IP if you are running the app inside a container.
+This ensure that AgeID will see your correct public IP.